Episcopia Bihor

 Geography

 The city lies at the meeting point of the Crișana plain and the Crișul Repede's basin.
 It is situated 126 metres (413 feet) above sea level, surrounded on the north-eastern part by the hills of Oradea, part of the Șes hills.
 The main part of the settlement is situated on the floodplain and on the terraces situated down the river Crișul Repede.
 Oradea is famous for its thermal springs.
-The river Crișul Repede crosses the city right through the center, providing it with a picturesque beauty.
+The river Crișul Repede flows through the center of the city.
 Its flow depends on the season; the dykes near Tileagd have partly controlled it since they were built in the early 1980s.

 Climate